jeromecy/jeromecy.github.io/reading.md

 * Design and anlaysis of experiments, Volume 3, Special Designs and Applications.
 Edited by Klaus Hinkelmann.

 ### In progress
-* Decisive moments in history
+* Hollow Cross
 * 1984

 ### Finished
+* Decisive moments in history
+* Firefly Summer
 * Soul Cage (灵魂之匣)
 * Why we buy.
 The science of shopping
 * The Moon and Sixpence